uprtcl/js-uprtcl-dev/uprtcl-doc/docs/guides/using-the-evees-module.md

 - Implement the [Merge behaviour](https://github.com/uprtcl/js-uprtcl/blob/master/modules/evees/src/behaviours/merge.ts) for all entities that can be referenced from a Commit ([example](https://github.com/uprtcl/js-uprtcl/blob/master/modules/documents/src/patterns/text-node.pattern.ts)).
 - Implement the [HasChildren behaviour](https://github.com/uprtcl/js-uprtcl/blob/develop/packages/cortex/src/behaviour/has-links.ts) for all entities that can be referenced from a Commit, returning the list of hashes that reference "children" entities ([example](https://github.com/uprtcl/js-uprtcl/blob/master/modules/wikis/src/patterns/wiki.entity.ts)).
 - Register all necessary [CASSources](/guides/cortex/building-blocks/sources) to be able to retrieve all your entities.
-- [Create a GraphQl schema](/guides/cortex/building-blocks/graphql-schemas) extension in which your data types implement the `Entity` type.

 ## List of built-in modules with compatible with Evees